-If your bank charges a $5 fee at the ATM, then ask them to raise your daily withdrawal limit.
-Don’t worry about carrying around large amounts of cash; I can almost guarantee that you won’t get robbed.
+Each time you withdraw from an ATM, withdraw as much as possible to minimize transaction fees.
+Call your bank and ask them to increase your daily withdrawal limit.
+Don’t worry about carrying around large amounts of cash.
+I can almost guarantee that you won’t get robbed; Japan is one of the safest countries in the world.
 Make sure you tell your bank that you will be traveling to Japan, and keep their international phone number with you just in case they freeze your card.

 2 Months Before

 The JR Pass is a flat-rate pass that allows you unlimited travel on almost all JR trains for up to 21 days.
 It can be used not only for the slow, local trains throughout the cities, but also to ride the shinkansen (bullet train) to various locations throughout Japan.
 Eligible lines stretch from Hakodate, Hokkaido in the north to Kagoshima, Kyushu in the south.
 Using shinkansen and/or regular trains, you can reach every Japanese prefecture except Okinawa, which is “the Hawaii of Japan.”
 More immediately, you can use the JR Pass for the monorail between Haneda Airport and Tokyo or the Narita Express between Narita Airport and Tokyo.